Nikon D500 Review

 While the wait for a worthy successor to the D4S (Nikon's flagship full-frame) was long overdue, a renewed presence in the DX format was badly needed as well.

-Nikon has a few models in the DX format segment which could hold their own, chief among them being the D7200, but none can match the new D500 in terms of its superior autofocusing, shooting speed and of course 4K video abilities.
+Nikon has a few models in the DX format segment which could hold their own, chief among them being the D7200, but none can match the new D500 regarding its superior autofocusing, shooting speed and of course 4K video abilities.

 Plus the true DX champ, the D300S is an aging product (in fact, Nikon has stopped manufacturing it).
 The launch of the new Nikon D500 is thus the dawn of a new era of DX-format shooting.